LadyAelita/5e-n1300/en_US/Pages/Rules/Classes/Cleric.md

 * **Light Domain:** Clerics of a god of light are enlightened souls infused with radiance and the power oftheir gods' discerning vision, charged with chasing away lies and burning away darkness.
 Gods of light – including Ariel, The Guardian of Fire, Kaine and The Nameless Keeper – promote the ideals of rebirth and renewal, truth, vigilance, and beauty, often using the symbol of the sun, the moon or the stars in general.
 Surprisingly, Light is also a domain of the vainglorious demon Naberius.
 * **Nature Domain:** Gods of nature are as varied as the natural world itself, including Khaalt, Valerya and The Wanderer.
 Druids revere nature as a whole and might serve one of these deities, practicing mysterious rites and reciting all-but-forgotten prayers in their own secret tongue.
 But many of these gods have clerics as well, champions who take a more active role in advancing the interests of a particular nature god.
 These clerics might hunt the evil monstrosities that despoil the woodlands, bless the harvest of the faithful, or wither the crops of those who anger their gods.
 * **Obedience Domain:** The Obedience domain represents discipline, as well as general devotion to a society or an institution and strict obedience to the laws governing it.
 The domain is favored by clerics who use it to benevolently maintain and enforce the law, or simply command obedience in the name of their god or for their own personal gain.
 Gods who grant access to this domain include Belial, The Guardian of Frost and M'lghorg, as well as the demons Naberius, Verdelet, Jezebeth and The Sovereign.
+* **Preservation Domain:** The preservation domain focuses on using the positive energy of the Light to bolster the vitality of the living, saving them from an untimely demise.
+Gods related to this domain include Ariel, Kaine and The Nameless Keeper.
 * **Protection Domain:** The protection domain is the purview of deities who charge their followers to shield the weak from the strong.
 The gods’ faithful dwell in villages and towns on the borderlands, where they help bolster defenses and seek out evils to defeat.
 These gods believe that a strong shield and a suit of armor is the best defense against evil, second only to a stout mace on hand to respond to any attacks in kind.
 Deities who grant this domain include Kaine, The Nameless Keeper and Valerya.
 * **Tempest Domain:** Gods whose portfolios include the Tempest domain – including Shavoy and the demon Leviathan – govern storms, sea, and, sky.
 Tempest gods send their clerics to inspire fear in the common folk, either to keep those folk on the path of righteousness or to encourage them to offer sacrifices of propitiation to ward off divine wrath.
 * **Trickery Domain:** Gods of trickery – such as Belial, Dar'Zath, D'horainn, Khaalt, M'lghorg, Nebula, U'mar, Yva and the demoness Jezebeth – are mischief-makers and instigators who stand as a constant challenge to the accepted order among both gods and mortals.
 They're patrons of thieves, scoundrels, gamblers, rebels, liberators, as well as assassins.
 Their clerics are a disruptive force in the world, puncturing pride, mocking tyrants, stealing from the rich, freeing captives, and flouting hollow traditions.
 They prefer stealth, subterfuge, pranks, deception, and theft rather than direct confrontation.